-Buying a car is a major purchase, and if you’re a first-time car buyer, there are a few helpful things to know, before heading to the dealership.
-Fortunately, buying your first car is easier than ever thanks to online resources that can help you determine what price you can expect to pay and tools that let you calculate your payments.
+A car is a major purchase, and if you’re a first-time car buyer, there are a few helpful things to know before heading to the dealership.
+Fortunately, buying your first car is easier than ever, thanks to online resources and tools that can help you calculate your car payments.

 Knowing how to buy your first car can help you get a deal that you feel good about.
 Get started on your path to vehicle ownership with these tips for first-time car buyers.

-The budget you set ultimately helps you determine which car you get.
-As a general guideline, your car payment — including the principal, interest and insurance — should be 10% or less of your gross monthly income.
-That helps you make sure you have enough money in your budget to cover rent or mortgage payments, utilities, groceries and all of life’s other essentials.
+The budget you set ultimately helps you determine which car you purchase.
+As a general guideline, your car payment, including the principal, interest and insurance, should be 10% or less of your gross monthly income.
+This helps you make sure you have enough money in your budget to cover rent or mortgage payments, utilities, groceries and all of life’s other essentials.

 Typically, people also make down payments equal to about 20% of the cost of the car.
 It isn’t essential that you pay that much for your first vehicle, but the more you can afford to put down on the car, the lower your monthly payments will be if you choose to get a loan to pay for your new car.

-Factor maintenance needs into your decision, too.
-Larger vehicles, such as SUVs and pickup trucks, often get fewer miles to the gallon than compact sedans, and it can cost more to fuel up these vehicles.
-These larger autos also have costlier parts to purchase when repairs are necessary.
+It’s smart to also factor maintenance needs into your decision.
+Larger vehicles, such as SUVs and pickup trucks, often get fewer miles to the gallon than compact sedans and it can cost more to fuel them up.
+These larger vehicles also have more expensive parts to purchase when repairs are necessary.

 Financing a car with an auto loan is something that people often feel unsure about because they hope to get a good deal on interest rates from the car dealership.
 One way to come out ahead is to have your financing in place before you start shopping.
-This helps you make sure your loan has an interest rate you’re comfortable with.
+This helps ensure that you are comfortable with your loan’s interest rate.

-Unless you have excellent credit and are buying a brand-new car with special interest offers, you likely won’t get a better financing deal from the car dealership than you can from your bank.
-Having your financing in hand helps you avoid being sold extra services and “add-ons” that are you don’t actually need.
+Unless you have excellent credit and are buying a new car with special interest offers, you likely won’t get a better financing deal from the car dealership than you can from your bank.
+Having your financing in hand helps you avoid being sold extra services and “add-ons” that you don’t need.

 Don’t be overwhelmed by jargon when you’re looking for a deal.
 Here are a few key terms to be familiar with before heading over to the dealership.